 De Bruir is the opposite.
 For him, the material comes first; the object follows.

 "Over the 40-year lifespan of an object, the merits of its hand-stitched construction and premium materials ensure that any future damage is possible to repair, rather than replace," he explains.

 "I guess these are simple old-fashioned values that are automatically also sustainable and environmental."

-Though architecture was his first love, Garvan began his career in furniture design, where he also built up a high proficiency in metals and leathers.
+Though architecture was his first love, de Bruir began his career in furniture design, where he also built up a high proficiency in metals and leathers.
 After several years of cabinet-making in the United Kingdom, he relocated back to his hometown, Kildare, to set up his own workshop.

 Heavy-duty materials call for heavy-duty tools.
-If you ever meet Garvan, he’ll likely be armed with a bradawl, a knife, thread snips or a pair of leather scissors.
+If you ever meet de Bruir, he'll likely be armed with a bradawl, a knife, thread snips or a pair of leather scissors.